ITT-24/assignment-08-replication-team-jojo/README.md

 Quick use guide:

-start  augmented_letter_recognizer_novice.py (change video ID if needed) By pinching your thumb and index finger in front of the webcam draw a letter following the diagram above, at the end dont move oyur hand till a menu pops up where oyu can select the whished shortcut. you can add your own shortcuts in the commands.json once you are familiar with the letter + tail use the pro mode as it is faster.
+start  augmented_letter_recognizer_novice.py (change video ID if needed) By pinching your thumb and index finger in front of the webcam draw a letter following the diagram above, at the end dont move your hand till a menu pops up where you can select the wanted shortcut. you can add your own shortcuts in the commands.json once you are familiar with the letter + tail use the pro mode as it is faster.